Instagram Story Specs 2026: The Ultimate Guide

 Color shifts usually trace back to export settings.
 If your asset leaves Adobe apps in a non-sRGB profile, branded colors can feel off once Instagram processes the file.

 The simplest fix is consistency.
 Design, export, and review with Story output in mind.
-Don’t assume a file that looks right in one app will look identical in another.
+Do not assume a file that looks right in one app looks identical in another.

 Pitfall four, letting the platform make editorial decisions

 Some teams upload a long video and let Instagram split it.
 Others drop a Feed cut into Story and accept whatever framing happens.
-That saves a few minutes and costs polish.
+It saves a few minutes and costs polish.

 What works better is controlled adaptation:

 Good Story production is mostly prevention.
-Once the platform starts making decisions for you, quality usually drops.
+Once the platform starts making decisions for you, quality tends to slide.

 Optimal Export Settings For Adobe And Canva

-The safest approach is to create repeatable export presets inside the tools your team already uses.
+The safer approach is to build repeatable export presets inside the tools your team already uses.

 Adobe Premiere Pro and After Effects

 In Adobe apps, keep the output conservative and clean.
-You’re not exporting for cinema delivery.
-You’re exporting for Instagram’s compression pipeline.
+You are not exporting for cinema delivery, you are exporting for Instagram’s compression pipeline.

 Use this checklist:

-• Color profile: sRGB workflow for assets headed to social
+- Color profile: sRGB workflow for anything headed to social

-• Bitrate: At least 3,500 kbps, with higher settings in the recommended paid range when needed
+- Bitrate: At least 3,500 kbps, moving into the higher paid range when the footage needs it

-If you’re sending files across Slack, Drive, or another handoff step before posting, compress carefully rather than exporting weak masters.
-Moonb’s guide on how to compress a video is useful when you need smaller files without visibly harming the asset.
+If you are sending files across Slack, Drive, or another handoff step before posting, compress carefully rather than exporting weak masters.
+Moonb’s guide to the best video formats helps when you need to keep a handoff file small without visibly harming the asset.

 Canva export habits that keep files clean

-Canva is fast, but it also makes it easy to export the wrong thing if the document was set up loosely.
-Start with the Story-sized document, not a square or Feed preset that gets resized later.
+Canva is fast, and it also makes it easy to export the wrong thing if the document was set up loosely.
+Start with the Story-sized document, not a square or Feed preset you resize later.

 Save presets, don’t rely on memory

-Teams make fewer mistakes when they don’t have to remember every setting manually.
-Name presets clearly.
+Teams make fewer mistakes when they do not have to remember every setting by hand.
+Name the presets clearly.
 Keep one for organic Story video, one for paid Story video, and one for static Story graphics.
 That removes guesswork and makes reviews faster.

-A preset isn’t glamorous, but it saves real time.
+A preset is not glamorous, but it saves real time.
 More important, it protects consistency across campaigns, editors, and last-minute changes.

 A Steady Rhythm Of Great Social Content